MarcusSlover/Plus/README.md

 # 💻 For Developers

-This library is currently meant to be working with PaperMC 1.19.4.<br/>
+This library is currently meant to be working with PaperMC 1.20.4.<br/>
-However, it should be compatible with any version of Minecraft 1.19 and above.<br/>
+However, it "should be compatible" with any version of Minecraft 1.19 and above.<br/>

 ## 🐘 Gradle
 ```gradle